azamzubairi/PizzaOrderBot/README.md

 To start the chatbot UI:

-1. Run the Python script in your terminal:
+1. Run the following command in your terminal:

     ```bash
     mesop main.py